neonevm/neon-evm.docs/docs/token_transferring/neonpass_usage.md

 </div>

-1. Make sure that the icons of these wallets are displayed at the top right.
+1. Make sure that the icons of these wallet extensions are displayed in the browser.
+For Chrome, they are in the top right corner.
 2. By default, the direction of transferring tokens is set to be from `Solana` to `Neon`.
-For this tutorial, click on the arrow icon to reverse the forwarding direction.
+For this tutorial, click on the arrow icon to reverse the forwarding direction so that it is from `Neon` to `Solana`.
 3. Click `Connect Wallet` to connect your Phantom wallet to the NeonPass app.
 The Phantom window should pop up on the screen.
 Follow the login procedure to your wallet and make sure it is connected to Devnet.
 Also, make sure you have a non-zero SOL balance to pay the withdrawal approval fee.
 4. Click `Connect Wallet` to connect your MetaMask wallet to the NeonPass app.
 The MetaMask window should pop up on the screen.
 Follow the login procedure to your wallet and make sure it is connected to Devnet.
-Also, make sure you have enough NEON tokens in your account to transfer (there are 142 NEON in our example) and have a non-zero NEON balance to pay the withdrawal approval fee.
+Also, make sure you have enough NEON tokens in your account to transfer and have a non-zero NEON balance to pay the withdrawal approval fee.

-After successfully connecting your MetaMask and Phantom wallets to NeonPass, the `Connect Wallet` text will change to the name of the chain (Solana or Neon), and the public key of your accounts will be displayed above.
+After successfully connecting your MetaMask and Phantom wallets to NeonPass, the `Connect Wallet` text will change to the name of the network (Solana or Neon), and the public key of your accounts will be displayed above.

 ### 2. Select Token
 On the NeonPass screen, click `Choose token`.
 In the list that appears, select the desired token symbol and specify the quantity to be sent (in our example, it is 42 NEON).